Category: Series

 Dune was published in 1965 and the first Star Wars movie was released 12 years later in 1977.
 For more on the Dune universe, check out my page here!
 Common Aspects The rise of Paul Atreides in Dune closely mirrors Luke Skywalker’s journey in Star Wars.
 Both begin as unlikely heroes who gradually master mysterious…

-34 Best Dune Quotes
+The Best Dune Quotes

 Dune by Frank Herbert is widely hailed as one of the greatest science fiction novels ever written, earning both the Hugo and Nebula Awards — science fiction’s highest honors.
 The original Dune series is filled with many memorable quotes.
 Here are some of the best:

-A Beginner’s Introduction To The Dune Universe
+A Beginner’s Guide To The Dune Universe

-The Complete Timeline of Dune: A Quick Guide
+The Complete Timeline of Dune Explained